 If you want to estimate how long it will take to complete a route on plotaroute.com, or to reach various points along it, you can do this using the Route Timer feature.
 Follow these instructions:

 - Select 'Timer' from the menu above the map (or click the Timer icon on the map).

-- Set the Speed/Pace slider to how fast you normally go on a flat surface.
+- Flat Speed/Pace - this is how fast you normally go on a flat surface

-- If you want to estimate what time of day you will finish, set your expected Start Time, otherwise you can leave this as 00:00.
+- Start Time - set this to estimate what time of day you will finish, otherwise leave as 00:00

-- Close the Route Timer panel.
-The estimated time to complete the route will be shown on the map.
+When you close the Route Timer panel, you can also see the estimated time to complete the route on the map.
 Clicking on this will bring you back to the Route Timer settings.

 The above instructions explain how to use the Route Timer when viewing a saved route but you can also use the Route Timer feature in the route planner as you are plotting a route.